markis/vscode-code-coverage/README.md

 * Generate `.lcov` coverage files using your language's code coverage tools
 * Set the coverage location setting `markiscodecoverage.searchCriteria`, default: `coverage/lcov*.info`

+## Commands

+There are commands to hide and show lines of coverage.
+Also, it's possible to map commands to [key bindings](https://code.visualstudio.com/docs/getstarted/keybindings) in vscode.

+* `code-coverage.hide` will hide the code coverage
+* `code-coverage.show` will show the code coverage